gregr/ina/nscheme/lib/nscheme/README.md

 ### bootstrap with only simple code

-* reconsider stage.rkt performance using pre-built base library with more ast:prims

 * reduce dependency on Racket in test.rkt
   * continue using Racket to load files and parse modules (i.e., module.rkt)
     * in order to bootstrap, Racket will need to be able to do these things anyway